aidan-manning/tutorial_rapid-nationalwatermodel/README.md

 3. Launch CUAHSI JupyterHub (or go to jupyterhub.cuahsi.org) and choose the WaterHackWeek 2020 environment profile.
 This environment will contain all the libraries that we need.

-4. In the Jupyterlab view,  Create a new folder called "Waterhackweek"` (this creates a folder in /home/jovyan/data)
+4. In the Jupyterlab view,  Create a new folder called "Github"` (this creates a folder in /home/jovyan/data)

 5. Open an new "Terminal" session and clone the github repository by running the command: